Channels

 Note

-You might need to learn to create a layer before continue on this page, click here to jump to Layer page
+You may need to learn how to create a layer before continuing on this page.
+Click here to jump to the Layer page

-To create new channel, you can use '+' button on the right of the channel list.
-The video below will show you how to create Emission channel.
+To add a new channel, use the + button next to the channel list.
+The video below demonstrates how to create an Emission channel in Ucupaint.

-You can see that the Ucupaint node will have new input and output sockets after you created a new channel.
+After creating a new channel, the Ucupaint node will display new input and output sockets corresponding to that channel.

 Channel Types

-There are three types of channels in Ucupaint, they are RGB, Value, and Normal.
+There are three channel types in Ucupaint: RGB, Value, and Normal.

-RGB channel consists of three values of red, green, or blue.
-You can also enable alpha to add an alpha value, this also makes the base color transparent by default.
+An RGB channel consists of three color values: red, green, and blue.
+You can also enable alpha to add transparency, which makes the base color transparent by default..

 pic: RGB channel settings